ACCIDENT: An unexpected event or circumstance without deliberate intent.

 ACTIVE SHOOTER INSURANCE: Covers the liability that companies or institutions have if they are found not to have taken the needed precautions to prevent gun rampages.
 It also covers the “on the scene” costs of a shooting incident, as well as the expense of any counseling or consulting that would be needed after a tragic event.

-ACTUAL LOSS SUSTAINED*: You will have coverage for your actual loss of business income for up to 12 months.
+ACTUAL LOSS SUSTAINED: You will have coverage for your actual loss of business income, including maintenance fees for up to 12 months.
 In other words, you do not have to go through the process of setting a separate limit as long as it doesn’t exceed 12 months.

-ACTUARY: Business professional who analyzes probabilities of risk and risk management including calculation of premiums, dividends and other applicable insurance industry standards.
+ACTUARY: A business professional who analyzes probabilities of risk and risk management including calculation of premiums, dividends, and other applicable insurance industry standards.

 ADJUSTER: A person who investigates claims and recommends settlement options based on estimates of damage and insurance policies held.